solacecommunity/spring-solace-leader-election/README.md

 }
 ```

-The `@LeaderAware` annotation can be used on any component methode.
+The `@LeaderAware` annotation can be used on any component method.
 Those methods will return null if the code was not executed.

-You have to tell in your application.yaml to auto join the group when your application is ready.
+You need to specify in your application.yaml to auto join the group whenever your application is ready.
 ```yaml
 spring:
   leader: